 How to Freeze and/or Reheat

-Most soup recipes (including this one) are made in a large pot and there is often leftovers.
-Just make sure the leftover stew is kept refrigerated and then reheat slowly over medium low heat and it’s even better the next day.
+Most soup recipes (including this one) are made in a large pot and there are often leftovers.
+Just make sure the leftover stew is kept refrigerated and then reheat slowly over medium-low heat and it’s even better the next day.

 It should last 2-3 days if kept refrigerated.